Eljily-Mohamed/Eljily-Mohamed/README.md

 <body background-color="white">

-Hi, I'm [Eljily Mohamed!]
-Computer Science Student 🚀 from Mauritania.
+Hi, I'm [Eljily Mohamed!] currently an engineering student at ENIB.
+I'm currently studying electronics, computer science, and mechanics.

 **Talking about Personal Topics:**

 - 👨🏽‍💻 I’m currently working on **Maurican**
 - 🌱 CCNA1 , CCNA2 , LPIC-1 , LPIC-2 , windows server administration
-- 🌱 I’m currently learning **Django**
+- 🌱 My current studies focus on **electronics**, **computer science**, and **mechanics** at **ENIB**
-- 💻 My Portfolio is at **https://eljily-mohamed.github.io/**
+- 💻 Check out my portfolio at **https://eljily-mohamed.github.io/**
 - 💬 Ask me about anything, I am happy to help
-- 🌱 Email address  mohamedeljily2005@gmail.com
+- 🌱 Email address  **mohamedeljily2005@gmail.com**

- When I'm not studying or writing code, you can find me playing [Chess ♟](https://www.chess.com/member/Eljily), listening to [music]🎵 or sometimes reading 📚.
+When I'm not immersed in these exciting areas of study, you can find me playing chess ♟, listening to [music]🎵, or sometimes reading 📚."

 <h3 align="center">Languages and Tools:</h3>